All Tomorrows Parties #001

 What you’re about to witness are the minutes of that meeting.

 But first things first (before we really go non-linear).
 Though you could fairly call it a review by two maniacal indexers, All Tomorrows Parties is emphatically not a 2020 retrospective: anyone can do that, many will and have.
-In alignment with Kulturinstinkt, this is tracer ammunition; meant to chart the multimedia course and contours of the three Aesthetic Waves I have identified thus far, through the lens of generally American―because dominant―pop culture.
+In alignment with Kulturinstinkt, this is tracer ammunition; meant to chart the multimedia course and contours of the three Aesthetic Waves I have identified thus far, through the lens of generally American―because culturally dominant―pop culture.

-The First Aesthetic Wave started on March 11, with the official declaration of the pandemic, and it was the shortest and most psychedelic of the three; largely because no one―including the experts―knew enough about the virus.
-It took place under warped institutional directives and incentives, and featured the first lockdowns and first exponential surge in deaths (which felt more staggering at 35,000 than they do now, at almost 350,000).
-The reorganization of pandemic time and space began to snowball into form.
-And, while frontline and essential workers were sacrificed as “heroes” on the altar of societal continuity, a palpable sense of Being-in-It-Together emerged, despite―or possibly because of―the suddenness and shock of forced physical distancing.
+The First Aesthetic Wave started on March 11, with the official declaration of the pandemic, and it was the shortest and most psychedelic of the three; mostly because no one―including the experts―knew too much about the virus.
+It took place under warped institutional directives and incentives, and featured the first lockdowns and earliest exponential surge in deaths (which felt more staggering at 35,000 than they do now, at almost 350,000).
+The reorganization of pandemic time and space began to snowball into shape.
+And, while frontline and essential workers were sacrificed as ‘heroes’ on the altar of societal continuity, a palpable sense of Being-in-It-Together emerged, despite―or possibly because of―the suddenness and shock of forced physical distancing.

-Wave Three took off this month with the vaccine’s approval.
-There is an air of optimism, as the “I believe in science” meme has regained traction.
-However, lacks in global state capacity, resistance to vaccination, economic precariousness, new viral mutations and second or third lockdowns should prepare us for an even angrier and more frustrated Fourth Aesthetic Wave.
+Wave Three took off this month with the approval of the approval.
+There is an air of optimism, as the zealotry of ‘I believe in science’ regains traction.
+Even so, lacks in global state capacity, vaccine hesitancy, economic precariousness, new viral mutations and second or third lockdowns should prepare us for an even angrier and more frustrated Fourth Aesthetic Wave.
 There is also a latent expectation the vaccine might yet reset us to an antecovidian normalcy of sorts.
-People who did not pass this Great Filter still live among us (and we, among them).
+People who did not pass this Great Filter live among us (and us, among them).
 There are at least two splinter universes overlapping now, at growing friction with each other, and they will be impossible to reconcile.
-The place where Zivilization ends and Kultur begins is a subduction zone.
+The place where Zivilization ends and Kultur begins is thus a subduction zone.

-This should explain how All Tomorrows Parties is avant-garde—frontline, rather than say, guerrilla—filmmaking.
+This should help explain how All Tomorrows Parties is avant-garde—frontline, rather than say, guerrilla—filmmaking.
 Though Charlie and I are not battlefield medics, we are feasibly something between field scouts and war correspondents.
 As the former, we are prepared to be the ones cultural forces aim for.
-As the latter, we hope to catch it on film—for the record.
+As the latter, we hope to catch it all on film—for the record.

-All Tomorrows Parties is all noise and all signal, all at once; slightly more and less than film as we are used to it.
+All Tomorrows Parties is all noise and all signal, all at once; slightly more and less than film as we are used to.
 By definition, it’s synthetic.
 As an exercise in composition, it will be archival.
 It is part cut-up, part video-clip, part found art, part infomercial and part video-essay; montage and post-iche.
-It is [n]on-sense poetry that seeks to tap into the cultural motifs of our age of sped-up simulacra, acknowledging these are more (and more) often found on surfaces and glitches.
+It is [n]on-sense poetry that taps into the cultural motifs of our age of sped-up simulacra, acknowledging these are more (and more) often found on surfaces, in glitches.
 It is a transmission device from within the epochal event horizon.
 It is assemblage and slippage.
 It will be shot into the bloodstream, not the mainstream, as a lure for compound-eyed sighthounds.
 It is the recent future and the short now and a culture war machine insofar as implicit in what’s here is what’s next.

 There are real limits, I believe―acceleration and velocity foremost among them―to what can be accurately conveyed in writing about a world-historical shift of this magnitude and nature in real time.
-This is why we will be using audiovisual media and writing—ranging from the psychoacoustic to the semiautomatic—to generate a manner of representation that assists our navigation of the spectrum between memes and egregores.
+This is why we will resort to audiovisual media and writing—ranging from the psychoacoustic to the semiautomatic—to generate a manner of representation that assists our navigation of the spectrum going from memes and egregores.